IanCannonGA/GA-Project-1/readme.md

 \
 *3. Next Steps*\
 \
     3.1.
-More realistically "animated" reel gif (vertical slide?); animated wager payout?\
+More realistically "animated" reel gif (vertical slide effect?); animated wager payout?\
 \
     3.2.
 Flashing lights or other simple visuals to decorate the page (similar to realspace or online slot machines of various types).\
 \
-    3.3.
-Expanded control options: "nudge" switches for each reel (spending extra wager for each), multiple paylines (horizontal/diagonal).\
+    3.3 Expanded tracking options: Counters for "rounds played" and/or "amount won" with counting-out of number subtracting from won amount and adding to credits.\
 \
-    3.4 Expanded tracking options: Counters for "rounds played" and/or "amount won" with counting-out of number subtracting from won amount and adding to credits.\
+    3.4.
+Expanded control options: "nudge" switches for each reel (spending extra wager for each), multiple paylines (horizontal/diagonal).\